The ultimate landlord guide to rent to rent

 Problems do occur regularly, mainly because the parties have not fully understood the complexities, or made proper legal provisions in the arrangement, as outlined above.

-Paul Shamplina, Founder of eviction specialists, Landlord Action and Chief Commercial Officer at Hamilton Fraser, says: “In my view, if it is not carried out diligently [rent-to-rent arrangements] the landlord loses control of the property which is where the problems begin.
+Paul Shamplina, Founder of eviction specialists, Landlord Action, also powered by Total Property , says: “In my view, if it is not carried out diligently [rent-to-rent arrangements] the landlord loses control of the property which is where the problems begin.
 I suppose I speak from being at the sharp end of dealing with evictions but I would advise any landlords entering into such an agreement to tread very carefully.”

 If you have reached this far, you can see that rent to rent enters the realm of legal complexity and is often not the letting nirvana it is portrayed as, despite the promises of hassle-free, guaranteed rent and a property returned in good condition at the end of the term.